Shopify/mybench/_sources/writing-a-benchmark.rst.txt

-Since mybench will append data from runs into an existing ``data.sqlite`` file (even if you use different benchmarks), we remove the ``data.sqlite`` file before we start the benchmarks to ensure the data logged in the file pertains to only this sequence of run.
+Since mybench will append data from runs into an existing ``data.sqlite`` file (even if you use different benchmarks), we remove the ``data.sqlite`` file before we start the benchmarks to ensure the data logged in the file pertains to only this sequence of runs.

 ------------------------
 Post processing the data